René Duprée

 René Goguen (born December 15, 1983), better known by his ring name René Duprée (/fr/; レネ・デュプリ) is a Canadian professional wrestler and podcaster.
-He is currently signed to Pro Wrestling Noah where he is a former two-time GHC Tag Team Champion.

 Goguen is best known for his tenure in World Wrestling Entertainment, where he is a one-time World Tag Team Champion with Sylvain Grenier as the tag team La Résistance and a one-time WWE Tag Team Champion with Kenzo Suzuki.
 He has also worked for Japanese promotions All Japan Pro Wrestling, Wrestle-1 and Hustle.

 He is the first wrestler in WWE to win a title as a teenager.
 Goguen is the son of Canadian Maritimes wrestling promoter Emile Duprée.